mganderson/trainbuddy/readme.md

-Michael Anderson | TrainBuddy - Webhook for API.AI Conversational Agent
+TrainBuddy -  A conversational agent for Slack that helps you get train times
 -------
-IS 322 Project (Spring 2017 - API.AI conversational agent with webhook that processes NJTransit's GTFS schedule data to provide train time information.
+TrainBuddy is a Slack bot that uses API.ai to parse natural language user input and uses the webhook in this repository to fulfill user requests.
+TrainBuddy responds to inquiries about NJ Transit train times and allows users to save, update and delete account preferences (e.g., favorite stations).

-Webhook makes use of the Ferris framework (http://ferrisframework.org/) for Python and the Google App Engine.
-The Google App Engine's NoSQL database NDB is used for this project.
+The webhook and companion webapp are built using the Ferris framework (http://ferrisframework.org/) for Python and the Google App Engine.
+The Google App Engine's Datastore is used to store/query NJ Transit's General Transit Feed Specification data.

-For information:
+A simple webapp built to demonstrate the reusability of the webhook's code can be found at [http://trainbuddyis322.appspot.com/](http://trainbuddyis322.appspot.com/).

+Watch [the demonstration on YouTube](https://www.youtube.com/watch?v=1dA4shmMLR4) or check out the [presentation slide deck](https://docs.google.com/presentation/d/12xVI911ZNIlVRIf7hsaQflDCBAEOhUEZ_SCYsa8LLjk/edit?usp=sharing).

+**NOTE!** This project is not actively updated with current NJ Transit GTFS data and is for demonstration only.

+Questions/comments?
+Reach me at:

     mga25@njit.edu

 Licenses
 -------